 Whom should I contact for further advice or information?

-Please feel free to contact your child’s class teacher in the first instance.
-Miss K Johnson, Deputy Head of PE and Dance, is also available on email@example.com for any further queries.
+Please feel free to contact your child’s class teacher in the first instance or our Lead Teacher of Dance on firstname.lastname@example.org.